Please refer to Tuition& Fees page.

 The 12 month program is full-time, in-person, Monday-Friday for one year.

-Clinical rotations are offered in all core disciplines required for generalist training, including chemistry, microbiology, hematology, and transfusion medicine.
+Clinical rotations encompass all core disciplines essential for generalist training, such as chemistry, microbiology, hematology, and transfusion medicine.
 Clinical rotations are offered at urban, rural and reference laboratories.
-Depending on regional rotation availability, students may be able to rotate in specialty laboratories such as molecular diagnostics, flow cytometry, special chemistry, advanced coagulation, virology, parasitology and mycology.
+Depending on regional rotation availability, students may be able to rotate in specialty laboratories such as flow cytometry, special chemistry, advanced coagulation, parasitology and mycology.

 Qualified students receive notification of acceptance two months after the application is due.